 - Eco-friendly - The sustainable burial process is significantly less pollutive than traditional alternatives

 - Cost effective - Natural burial costs can be significantly lower than traditional alternatives

 - Easy to plan - Because the green burial process is simpler, natural burials require less in the way of funeral arrangements

 - Simple - The greater connection to nature and the simpler process is appealing for many conceptually

 Natural burials can be adapted for a wide range of people, geographies and cultures.
 They can be simple, low-cost and dignified, but they can also be as elaborate as your family desires and your budget allows.

 The planning process for a natural burial can be simple compared to more traditional processes.
-Even so, it is important to understand the process if a sustainable burial is your preferred option.
+Even so, it is important to understand the process if an organic burial is your preferred option.